open-telemetry/opentelemetry-proto/README.md

 ### Experimental Additions to Stable Components

 New experimental fields or messages may be added in `Development` state to `Stable` components.
-The experimental fields and messages withing `Stable components` are subject to the full [stability requirements](#stability-definition), and in addition, they must be clearly labeled as `Development` (or as any other non-`Stable` level) in the .proto file source code.
+The experimental fields and messages within `Stable components` are subject to the full [stability requirements](#stability-definition), and in addition, they must be clearly labeled as `Development` (or as any other non-`Stable` level) in the .proto file source code.